Gmunster33/TheLeperColony/README.md

 - These scripts primarily leverage the `backtrader`, `yfinance`, `numpy`, and `matplotlib` modules for raw data, formatting, and visualization

 ## Future:
-- Develop an algorithm that approaches the ~70% win rate described in research
+- Develop an algorithm (likely SVR or similar) that approaches the ~70% daily price movement up/down prediction win rate described in research
-- Get freaky
+- Get freaky adding 'soft', previously hard to quantify parameters

 ### *Setting Up a Python Virtual Environment*